 Abigail closed her eyes, wishing for sleep, but she only saw the coffin.
 Nothing good would come from it, of that she was sure.
 She would not find rest any time soon.
 She grabbed Betty’s hand, fingers raw and dotted with blood, and squeezed.

-“Lord forgive us,” Betty said softly.
+“Lord, forgive us,” Betty said softly.

-Godless protect me, Abigail silently repeated over and over.
+“Goddess, protect me,” Abigail silently repeated over and over.
 Surely one of these deities would hear them.